Part 1 of ‘The Vesuvius Suite’

 Two eyes made of shell seemed to peer expectantly towards the window making Flavia feel strange.
 It seemed to her the smile awkwardly stitched to its little face was not one of happiness.
 She turned away to view the rest of the apartment.
 A simple but elegant cedar table with two matching chairs sat in the middle of the room; to the left of this, was a kitchen with polished black and white floor tiles.
 Apart from a glass of water sitting on a bench-top it was spotless.

 Despite the sparseness of the furnishings, it seemed to Flavia her escort must be very well off to be able to afford such an apartment.
 It seemed unlikely that such a young man should be so wealthy.
+His dialect was rough, that of the street.
 There was a large window facing west, and a slight breeze caused the drapes to tremble.
 Flavia walked to the window and Roberto followed.
 He pulled the drapes, exposing more of the room to the last of the afternoon light.

 They looked down onto the cluttered and busy street.